junior-devleague/marble-traveller/part-2-controls/2-moving-player.md

 ```JavaScript
 rb = GetComponent.<Rigidbody>();
 ```
 14. It's time to apply our input as forces to this Rigidbody.
 Type in 'AddForce' in the editor.
 Select the word and press CMD + ' on your keyboard.
 This will bring up all of the relevant links for UnityScript.
 Read the descriptions and look for what we might want.
 In this case, we need AddForce(Vector3).
 Let's create a Vector3.
 A Vector3 will need x, y, and z values.
-Since we our player will not be going upwards, our y value is 0.
+Since our player will not be going upwards, our y value is 0.
 Where will our x and z values come from?
 Store a Vector3 in a variable called movement.
 You should have the following:
 ```JavaScript
 var movement : Vector3 = Vector3(moveHorizontal, 0, moveVertical);
 ```